Killer Death Machines: Impact Wrestling (2020–2021)

 On April 28, 2020, during the second night of Rebellion, Nevaeh made her Impact Wrestling debut as she watched from distance a Full Metal Mayhem match between Havok and Rosemary, which was won by Rosemary.
 On the May 26 episode of Impact!, Nevaeh interfered a match between Havok and Kimber Lee, as Nevaeh stopped Lee from hitting Havok with a brass knuckles.
 Havok and Nevaeh continued to attack Lee afterwards, reuniting their team in Impact Wrestling.
 They began feuding with Fire N Flava (Kiera Hogan and Tasha Steelz) leading to a no disqualification match between the two teams on the August 11 episode of Impact!, which Havok and Nevaeh lost.

 In the fall of 2020, Havok and Nevaeh entered a tournament for the vacant Knockouts Tag Team Championship, in which they defeated Alisha Edwards and Tenille Dashwood in the quarterfinal round on the November 17 episode of Impact!.
-Havok and Nevaeh defeated Team Sea Stars at the Final Resolution event.
+Havok and Nevaeh defeated Sea Stars (Ashley Vox and Delmi Exo) at the Final Resolution event.
 Havok and Nevaeh defeated Jazz and Jordynne Grace in the semifinal on the January 5, 2021 episode of Impact!, to advance to the tournament final against Fire N Flava at the Hard To Kill pay-per-view on January 16.
 Havok and Nevaeh unsuccessfully challenged Fire N Flava for the titles in a Texas Tornado match at No Surrender.
 At Sacrifice, Havok and Nevaeh lost to Tenille Dashwood and Kaleb with a K. On the March 30 episode of Impact!, Havok and Nevaeh lost a match to Fire N Flava.
 Nevaeh turned on Havok by attacking her after the match, blaming her to be the weak link, thus ending their team in the process.
 This led to a match between the two former partners on the April 15 episode of Before The Impact, which Havok won.
 Nevaeh would subsequently leave Impact Wrestling after the loss.